M.N High School, Pattamundai: History

 Conception : The establishment of a High School was first conceived by Late Surendranath Basu Ray, the then Superintendent of the "UTTIKANA" Estate.
 The Estate was allotted to Late Digambar Mitra in 1859.
 And his grand son was Late Manmath Nath Mitra.
 The Superintendent was the man to manage the day-to-day affairs of the estate and was a local resident of Patamundai in those days.
 The three sons of Late M N Mitra were the zamindars (jointly) of the estate.

 Land Acquisition : The local personalities like Late Akuli Mishra of Baktarpur village, Late Gokul Chandra Verma, (Patamundai) and few other personalities had formed a society "Jana Mangala Samiti".
-After regular meetings and deliberations, they had influenced the Superintendent of the estate to establish the school.
+After regular meetings and deliberations, they had influenced the estate's superintendent to establish the school.
 But the land was needed for the school.
 A delegation led by both the personalities had met the then zamindar brothers Late Kiran Kumar mitra, Late Bijay Kumar Mitra and Late Sanat Kumar Mitra to donate a piece of land for the school.
 And the three brothers also proposed to name the school in the name of their deceased father.
 And the delegation was happily agreed immediately to name the school as "Manamanth nath high School".
 But the land was not sufficient.
 Hence some land was also donated by persons like Late Damodar Tripathy, Late Pranakrishna Giri, Late Kunja Bihari Rout, Late Dinabandhu Choudhury, Late Harekrushna Choudhury and Late Chintamani Choudhury.

 Activation : The school came into existence on 13/01/1944 at "Rabindra Medical Hall", presently the "Town Hall", which is adjacent to the present Pokhariapada U P School.
 The first Headmaster was Late Kanhu Charan Mishra of Baktarpur.
 The students appeared first High School Certificate Examination in 1947 under the Utkal University, Bhubaneswar.